SERVICE PROGRAMS

 PREPARE AFFAIR

-Prepare Affair is a volunteer event that brings together more than 2,000 volunteers to help low-income, elderly and disabled homeowners prepare their homes for winter.
+Prepare Affair is a volunteer event that brings together more than 2,000 volunteers to help low-income, elderly, and disabled homeowners prepare their homes for winter.
 One of the largest volunteer events in the tri-state, Prepare Affair crews will perform winter preparation activities that will make a huge difference for elderly homeowners with physical limitations.
-Services range from raking leaves and cleaning gutters to other small winter preparation tasks.
+We will be raking leaves and cleaning gutters for our neighbors in need.

 TO REGISTER